jetpad/BrainTracker/readme.md

 ----------------------------------
-Problems with the installation?
-Then try running:
+### Problems with the installation? then try typing these commands into the R console:

     install.packages("devtools")
     install.packages("opencpu")